 Despite the ravages of the Hundred Years’ War and the Wars of Religion, Monpazier has remained remarkably unchanged for 700 years.
 Monpazier’s urban core is perfectly quadrilateral in overall layout, its symmetrical, gridded plan covering an area of 400 x 220 metres.
 The town’s grid is crossed by four transverse streets, which divide it into rectangular precincts.
 Medieval and 17th-century houses surround the central Place des Cornières; originally, all of Monpazier’s houses were exactly the same size and separated from one another by narrow side alleys or androns to prevent the spread of fire.
 The ground floor of those surrounding the square form a continuous arcade, a feature typical of bastides, also seen in northern Italy and in Spanish cities and towns.
 Monpazier’s old market hall is intact; its 16th-century timber roof frame is supported by wooden pillars that rest on stone blocks.
 St Dominique’s Church was built in the 13th century and added to later.
 Its nave, with ribbed vaults, leads to a polygonal chevet.
 Monpazier’s 13th-century Chapter House, situated behind the church, once served as the tithe barn for stocking harvest produce requisitioned as taxes.
 This tithe house, as well as the town’s highly organised plan and characteristic architecture, all speak physically of the fact that bastides were created from scratch as centres of power and commerce by princes.

-Our visit to Montpazier is timed for the Thursday market when you will be able to purchase ingredients for a picnic lunch.
+Our visit to Montpazier is timed for the Thursday market.
 Walnuts are a local speciality and taste wonderfully fresh.
 You may wish to try the local walnut bread and tarts!

 Day 11: Friday 4 October, Sarlat – Grottes de Cougnac – Labastide-Murat – Pech-Merle – Sarlat